EndPointCorp/end-point-blog/2016/07/07/scrape-web-content-with-php-no-api-no.html.md

 var_dump($videos);
 ```

-Look, it's simple as using CSS.
+Look, it’s simple as using CSS.
 What we just did?
 First, we extracted all videos and started looping through them here:

 ```php
 foreach ($html->find('li.expanded-shelf-content-item-wrapper') as $video) {